agouy/straf/docs/forensic_parameters.md

   H_{\mathrm{exp}} = GD = \frac{n}{n - 1} \left( 1 - \sum_{i=1}^{n}(p_i)^2 \right),
 $$

-where $n$ is the number of gene copies sampled and $p_i$ is the frequency of the $i^{th}$ allele in the population.
+where $n$ is the number of gene copies sampled (i.e., the sample size for haploid samples, and twice the sample size for diploid samples) and $p_i$ is the frequency of the $i^{th}$ allele in the population.

 __Interpretation__

 It is the probability that an individual will be heterozygous at a given locus.

-As an example, a value of $GD$ of 0.6 mean that 60% chance of being heterozygote at this locus.
+As an example, a value of $GD$ of 0.6 means that there is a 60% chance of being heterozygote at this locus.

 It depends directly on the genetic diversity at this locus, which itself depends on allele frequencies in your population.

-Say we have two alleles in a given population, genetic diversity will be higher in a population aith allele frequencies 0.5 and 0.5 than in a population where frequencies are 0.1 and 0.9 (as less heterozygotes can be made with rare alleles).
+Say we have two alleles in a given population, genetic diversity will be higher in a population with allele frequencies 0.5 and 0.5 than in a population where frequencies are 0.1 and 0.9 (as less heterozygotes can be made with rare alleles).
 This rationale can be extended to any number of alleles.